 We have already learned a tremendous amount of information from this study.
-Some of the critical findings have been that 78% of the reporting patients are Caucasian and 42% female, which is a modest upward trend in the past three years.
-In addition, 42% of the patients indicated employment as their primary source of income.
+Some of the critical findings have been that 79% of the reporting patients are Caucasian and percentage of females ranging from 43 to 48%.
+In addition, 40% of the patients indicated employment as their primary source of income.

-Among the 55,442 respondents, the average age is 34 and ranges from 16 to 89 years old.
-During the past three years, average mean age has showed little change.
-However, we have seen the percentage of medium aged patients (30 to 42 years old) increase while the percentage of older patients (43 or older) is decreasing.
+Among the 80,759 respondents, the average age is 34 and ranges from 16 to 91 years old.
+During the past three years, average mean age has shown a modest increase.
+However, we have seen the percentage of medium aged patients (30 to 42 years old) increase while the percentage of younger patients (18 to 29 years old) had a gradual decline.

 The information above should not be used and or referenced without the written consent of AATOD.

-If you are interested in participating in this research project and/or would like more information, please feel free to contact Mark W. Parrino, MPA at 212-566-5555 extension 200 or via email Mark.Parrino@aatod.org.
+If you are interested in participating in this research project and/or would like more information, please feel free to contact Mark W. Parrino, MPA at 212-566-5555 or via email Mark.Parrino@aatod.org.